 - Both are plug-and-play.
 All the necessary drivers automatically download, so you don’t have to bother with any more tech.

 - Both microphones work well on the PC and the Mac, so whichever operating system of the two you may use, you won’t run into any problems.

-- They are both in the lower price range, making it affordable for beginners and those who are still unsure if they want to commit more money and energy into doing a podcast.
+- They are both in the lower price range, making it affordable for beginners and those still unsure if they want to commit more money and energy to do a podcast.

 Pros and Cons of Samson Q2U